immortalmind2016/billing/README.md

 - Add integration tests.
 - Refactor the part of swagger endpoint in different file separatly.
 - Handle already subscribed customers.
+- Add migration files as per the db changes.